-In today’s competitive college environment, adult learners, often called non-traditional students, make up a large and growing segment of the population.
+RTP – In today’s competitive college environment, adult learners, often called nontraditional students, make up a large and growing segment of the population.
 Many of these students have special needs, including limited budgets, demanding professional workloads and time constraints.

-This year alone, approximately 3,000 students at University of Mount Olive’s seven locations throughout eastern North Carolina will be considered non-traditional.
+This year alone, approximately 4,000 students at University of Mount Olive’s six locations throughout eastern North Carolina will be considered non-traditional.
 Those students, with a median age of 31, will not only be seeking a college education, but also balancing full-time jobs and family responsibilities.

-Students can choose from a wide variety of classes.
-Degrees are available in Business Management, Accounting, Criminal Justice and Criminology, Early Childhood Education, Healthcare Management, Human Resource Management, Management Information Systems, and Religious Studies.
+Academic programs leading to a bachelor’s degree include the following: Criminal Justice and Criminology, Management, Early Childhood Education, Religion, Management of Information Systems, Human Resource Management and Health Care Management.
 For the adult with little or no college credit, the Associate in General Studies offers the core courses needed for an associate’s degree.

 Because members of the non-traditional programs at University of Mount Olive are considered full-time students, if they qualify, they can receive a significant amount of financial aid.
 “Our goal is to help students find adequate financial resources to attend University of Mount Olive,” states Katrina Lee, director of Financial Aid.
 “By combining institutional scholarships and grant programs with federal and state assistance and installment payment options, MOC makes college possible for deserving and qualified students.”

 “It’s all about packaging our programs to meet the needs of our students,” states Lisa Nuesell, director of the University of Mount Olive RTP Campus.
 “Just because students have passed the ‘traditional’ age of going to college, shouldn’t mean they have burnt their bridge to a degree.
 At University of Mount Olive, we have been successful by working strategically to offer an exceptional student experience, being flexible to their needs and providing more diverse program options.”